hammerheim-game/hammerheim-rules/4-magic.md

 I am a priest of Morr, god of death!
 It is a well known fact that the priests of Morr are not martially inclined.
 Their divine duties involved the dead, not the taking of life.
 However, there are times when a priest of Morr will be called to engage in combat and who would be more feared than a representative of the god of Death?
-This spell gives the priest of Morr a 6+ armour save and increases their WS by either +1 or makes it 4, whichever is greater.
+This spell gives the priest of Morr a 6+ armor save and increases their WS by either +1 or makes it 4, whichever is greater.